martaGonz/Proof-of-Existence-Dapp/README.md

 ### Upload Image.

 Choose an Image, input a tag and timestamp as strings.
-When loaded, click Submit
+When loaded, click Submit.
+Metamask will ask you to confirm transaction with ETH Fee

 ![uploadimage](/public/uploadimage.png?raw=true "uploadimage")